cfsengineering/CEASIOMpy/doc/source/user_guide/installation.rst

         >> sudo cp libpng12.so.0 /usr/lib/x86_64-linux-gnu/.

-﻿Now you should be able to run SUMO from the terminal with:
+Now you should be able to run SUMO from the terminal with:

 .. code::

-  >> c﻿d /sumo-standalone-Qt4-2.7.9/sumo-2.7.9/bin/
+  >> cd /sumo-standalone-Qt4-2.7.9/sumo-2.7.9/bin/
   >> ./dwfsumo

 To make it easier to run and possible to launch via CEASIOMpy you must create a symbolic link, with the following line: